microsoft/language-server-protocol/_specifications/specification-3-16.md

 }
 ```

+The token received via the `workDoneToken` property in a request's param literal is only valid as long as the request has not send a response back.

 There is no specific client capability signaling whether a client will send a progress token per request.
 The reason for this is that this is in many clients not a static aspect and might even change for every request instance for the same request type.
 So the capability is signal on every request instance by the presence of a `workDoneToken` property.

 To avoid that clients set up a progress monitor user interface before sending a request but the server doesn't actually report any progress a server needs to signal general work done progress reporting support in the corresponding server capability.
 For the above find references example a server would signal such a support by setting the `referencesProvider` property in the server capabilities as follows: